 Fat necrosis and oil cysts

-Fat necrosis occurs when injury is caused to fat cells and causes them to die.
+Fat necrosis can occur when an injury is caused to fat cells and causes them to die.
 Oil cysts are the result of prematurely dying fat cells.
-There is a risk that these may occur to the fat transferred into your breasts.
+There is a risk that these may occur to the fat transferred into the breasts.
 However, as these are well-known complications of breast fat transfer, they can be easily identified on ultrasound or mammogram.
-Because of this, there are treatments which can resolve these.
-It is worth noting however, that this only occurs in a very small number of patients.
+Because of this, there are treatments that can resolve these.
+It is worth noting, however, that this only occurs in a very small number of patients.
 A good surgical technique can reduce the risk of this occurring.
 Therefore, it is important to choose a professional surgeon with plenty of experience in this field.

 Bleeding & bruising

 In any surgical procedure, there is always a risk of bleeding.
 This usually happens straight after the operation.
-However, very rarely it may occur up to two weeks later and the breasts may start to feel very swollen and tender.
-If this were the case, it is likely you will need to return to theatre.
-This may also require an extra night stay in hospital.
-You may also find there is an increase in bruising around the area.
+However, very rarely, it may occur up to two weeks later, and the breasts may start to feel very swollen and tender.
+If this were the case, it is likely patients will need to return to the theatre.
+This may also require an extra night stay in the hospital.
+Patients may also find there is an increase in bruising around the area.
 However, this should settle down over time and is very unlikely to affect the outcomes of surgery.

-There is always a risk that you are unhappy with the final result for aesthetic reasons.
-This may be with the shape, size or symmetry of your new breasts.
-Therefore, we advise you choose your surgeon carefully and make sure they fully understand your desired outcomes.
+There is always a risk that patients are unhappy with the final result for aesthetic reasons.
+This may be with the shape, size or symmetry of the new breasts.
+Therefore, it is advised patients choose their surgeon carefully and make sure they fully understand any desired outcomes.
 Also, a breast enlargement fat transfer often requires multiple sessions.
-So, if you are unhappy after the first session, speak to your surgeon about arranging another session.
+So, if patients are unhappy after the first session, speak to the surgeon about arranging another session.